-- 1. Install software of any kind on servers and workstations, as well as on H-Drive. - Make changes to system files and network configuration. - 3.
+- 1. Install software of any kind on servers and workstations, as well as on H-Drive. - 2.
+Make changes to system files and network configuration. - 3.
 Move, replace, or make attempts to fix computer equipment in computer laboratories. - 4.
 Work on servers. - 5.
 Access pornographic or hacker Internet websites, as well as any websites not related to the academic process. - 6.
-Download, execute, or save on workstations, file-servers, or H-Drive any executable files (.exe, .com, .bat), information from pornographic and hacker websites, any files of the following types: .mpg, .avi, .mp3, .rep, as well as any other files not related to the academic process.
+Download, execute, or save on workstations, fileservers, or H-Drive any executable files (.exe, .com, .bat), information from pornographic and hacker websites, any files of the following types: .mpg, .avi, .mp3, .rep, as well as any other files not related to the academic process.
 It is prohibited to save files locked with passwords, and archive files containing viruses.
 These files will be deleted without notification. - Use other person's UserName and/or Password, as well as to provide UserName and/or Password to other person(s). - 8.
 Bring outside persons to the computer laboratory. - 9.
 Breach the printing policy in the computer labs - 10.
 Break computer laboratories' operating schedule - 11.
 Leave the workstation for more than 15 minutes.
-After expiration of this period of time, all files will be closed, and the workstation will be provided to another student.
+After expiration of this period of time, all files will be closed, and the workstation will be provided to another student. - 12.
 Bring food or drinks to the computer laboratories, as well as enter the computer laboratory in overcoats

-In the case the of violation of the above rules, the student looses his/her privilege to use KIMEP computer laboratories according to the following scheme:
+In case of violation of the above rules, the student looses his/her privilege to use KIMEP computer laboratories according to the following penalities:

-Accessing Internet websites not related to the academic process (Chat, Games, Forums, star fan websites, anecdotes, entertainment, pictures, videos, postcards, etc.) -1 week.

-Failure to register in the journal (indicating the time in and out) -1 week.

-Loss of username and/or password - 1 week.

-Exceeding the H-Drive limit - 1 week.

-Bringing food or drinks to the computer laboratory -1 week.

-Breach the printing policy in the computer labs -1 week.
-Break computer laboratories' operating schedule -1 week.
+- Accessing Internet websites not related to the academic process (Games, all types of Messengers, social network and entertaining sites, pictures, videos, postcards, etc.) - 1 week. - Failure to register in the journal (indicating the time in and out) 1 week. - Loss of username and/or password 1 week. - Exceeding the H-Drive limit 1 week. - Bringing food or drinks to the computer laboratory 1 week. - Breach the printing policy in the computer labs 1 week. - Break computer laboratories' operating schedule 1 week.

-Use other person's username and/or password, as well as providing username and/or password to other person(s) - 1 month.

-Downloading, executing, or saving on workstations, fileservers, or H-Drive of any files of the following types: .exe, .com, .bat, .mpg, .avi, .mp3, .rep, as well as of any other files not related to the academic process - 1 month.

-Work on servers - 1 month

-Installation of software, or changing system or network configuration -1 year.

-Accessing pornographic or hacker websites - 1 year.
+- Use other person's username and/or password, as well as providing username and/or password to other person(s) 1 month. - Downloading, executing, or saving on workstations, fileservers, or H-Drive of any files of the following types: .exe, .com, .bat, .mpg, .avi, .mp3, .rep, as well as of any other files not related to the academic process - 1 month. - Work on servers 1 month - Installation of software, or changing system or network configuration - 1 year. - Accessing pornographic or hacker websites 1 year.